Klortho/Eutils-JSON/samples/README.md

   external tools from hitting our servers every time they read an XML instance document.

-## ② XML results that fail to validate
+## ② XML results that fail to validate (bad DTDs)

 * esummary.pmcerror.xml, PMC esummary, with an erroroneous id: http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?retmode=xml&version=2.0&db=pmc&id=254085,1,14900
+  I had to add a declaration for the &lt;error&gt; element into the DTD.
+I suspect that this is a problem for all the other esummary DTDs as well, but I didn't try them with erroneous IDs.

 * esummary.nucleotide.xml